ApiLogicServer/Docs/docs/index.md

         * *Flexible as a framework, Faster then Low Code for Admin Apps*

     3. ***Declare* security and multi-table constraint/validation logic**, using **declarative spreadsheet-like rules**.
-Logic consists of rules, extensible with Python event code as required.
+Addressing the backend *half* of your system, logic consists of rules, extensible with Python event code.

-        * 40X more concise than code - *unique* to API Logic Server &nbsp;&nbsp; :trophy:
+        * *40X more concise than code - unique to API Logic Server* &nbsp;&nbsp; :trophy:

     &nbsp;